 Project Format and Presentation:

-- Your report must be formatted according to the IGNOU guidelines, including font size, spacing, margin requirements, etc.
+- Your report must be formatted according to the IGNOU project guidelines, including font size, spacing, margin requirements, etc.

 - Use standard A4 size paper for your project.